Free Influencer Marketing Series

 “Seeding uses the word “seed” intentionally,” explains Cody Wittick, Co-Founder of Kynship.co.
 Seeding is an entirely different mindset where the product gift is the seed to you that I want to develop eventually into a long-term relationship.
 The problem with gifting programs is the requirement.
 I’ll give you my product and you’ll do something for me.”

-Even though both product seeding and gifting are different strategies, they’re often confused by both brands and agencies.
-Both strategies give the product for free to creators and influencers and payment is not offered.
+Even though both product seeding and gifting are different, they’re often confused by both brands and agencies.
+Both give free product gifts to creators and influencers and payment is not offered.

-However, it is important to make distinctions between the two as both strategies require different approaches to outreach, communication, and expectations when creating campaigns.
+However, it is important to make distinctions between the two as they require different approaches to outreach, communication, and expectations when creating campaigns.

 Product seeding is more effective than gifting in two specific scenarios:

-Sending a gift to influencers and asking them to post about it is a good short-term strategy.
-But when you're aiming to build a long-term relationship and increase brand advocacy, product seeding is the way to go.
-It requires careful alignment with influencers who share your mission, vision, and values, which is why it often leads to more collaborative partnerships.
+Influencer gifting, sending a gift to influencers and asking them to post about it, is a good short-term strategy.
+You need content now to achieve a goal.
+But when your goal is to build a long-term relationship and increase brand advocacy, product seeding is the way to go.
+Seeding requires careful alignment with influencers who share your mission, vision, and values, which is why it often leads to more collaborative partnerships.

 “Seeding is the relationship-first approach that acts as the base of a tiered influencer program for our clients,” says Chadha.
 “We find that influencers post anyway (75-90 creatives per 100 seeded influencers) and we are more likely to turn them into affiliates and negotiate 30-50% discounts on paid partnerships."